The Palm (restaurant): Caricatures

 A defining feature of the restaurant's brand has been the celebrity walls of caricatures drawn directly on the walls.
 Those depicted include celebrities, politicians, and sports and media figures.

 The Palm's historical materials contend that the caricature tradition began as a twist on the phrase "sing for your meal" where an artist who enjoyed the fare would pay for his meal by drawing a portrait on the wall.
 Featured celebrities have often provided an autograph next to their portrait.

 Later, as the brand expanded, this tradition continued at other locations.

 Expansion

 The Palm opened its second location in Washington, D.C. in December 1972.
 According to the company's web site, the prodding of former U.S. President George H. W. Bush, then U.S. Ambassador to the United Nations, encouraged the families to open the second location.
 Bush often quipped that there was a "lack of good American fare" in the capital city.

 In 1973, the restaurant's third location, the "Palm Too," opened across the street from the original New York location.
 During the 1970s the restaurants also expanded to three other cities, Los Angeles, Houston and East Hampton, NY.

-The Palm found another home in 2000.
-The Nashville, TN location opened in the heart of downtown.
-The restaurant is situated across from the Nashville Predators Bridgestone Arena and is a popular hot spot.
+In 2000, The Palm opened a location in downtown Nashville, TN, situated across from the Nashville Predators Bridgestone Arena.

+During the summer of 2011, the Palm underwent a brand refresh, which included new tableware, uniforms, signage, and an updated visual identity manifested in a new website and a new ad campaign.
+The chain incorporated a number of new dishes into its menu to coincide with the brand refresh.
+The restaurant's motto is "the place to see and to be seen."